ACDguide/Governance/Governance/create/create-basics.md

 ## File formats, metadata & coordinates

 Climate data is a highly specialised field of data science, due to the size and complexity which often require computing and scientific coding skills, the variety of metadata fields required to adequately describe the data and its dimensions, the domain-specific scientific knowledge required to make informed decisions about its creation and use, and the technical knoweldge required to produce robust datasets that can be reused by others.
-(Note that we will use terms and concepts described in [Appendix/concepts](appendix/concepts.md).)
+(Note that we will use terms and concepts described in the appendix [Concepts](../concepts/concept-intro.md).)

 By far the most commonly used format in the climate science community is [netCDF](https://www.unidata.ucar.edu/software/netcdf/), an open (i.e. not proprietary), self-describing (i.e. metadata is an in-built feature) array-oriented (i.e. highly structured data such as climate model data) format that is typically used on POSIX systems (Unix-based computing system with a directory structure and command-line input; standard for high-performance computing systems such as [NCI](https://nci.org.au/)).
-See the [technical note on data formats](tech/data_formats.md).
+See the [technical note on data formats](../tech/data_formats.md).

 ### Components of a NetCDF file